com-480-data-visualization/project-2023-no-preference/README.md

 ## 💿 Dataset

-Most of our dataset download from [here](https://data.mendeley.com/datasets/ycy3sy3vj2/1) and the throuogh data process can be found in `no_preference.ipynb`
+Most of our dataset download from [here](https://data.mendeley.com/datasets/ycy3sy3vj2/1) and the throuogh data processing can be found in `no_preference.ipynb`

 ## 📍 Milestones